The six reasons for bureaucracy are;

 - It Justifies the central management of a vast institution can only wield distant control through bureaucracy.
 Because of this distance the manager does not know what is going on and needs paperwork to justify his irresponsible position (as well as, like medieval inquisitors, the recorded facts of your communication to justify his sadism) and to give the impression of useful activity

-- It is ‘Necessary’ when systems and societies grow beyond the capacity of their members to freely and directly shape their environments — largely through addiction to enormous and unnatural quanta of energy and forced dependency on usurious financial systems — when land is owned (and therefore monopolised) by other people and chains of communication, or production, extend upward beyond the capacity of ordinary people to communicate with each other laterally, paperwork rushes into the breach, filling it with facts and laws.
+- It is ‘Necessary’ when physical work is separated from the intention and conception of the craftsmen and his autonomous actions are handed over to management, when systems and societies grow beyond the capacity of their members to freely and directly shape their environments — largely through addiction to enormous and unnatural quanta of energy and forced dependency on usurious financial systems — when land is owned (and therefore monopolised) by other people and chains of communication, or production, extend upward beyond the capacity of ordinary people to communicate with each other laterally, paperwork rushes into the breach, filling it with facts and laws.

 Number 2 is from Michel Foucault’s Discipline and Punish.